Exemption from transition to the new curricula

-- Doctors in their final year of training (pro rata for less than full time trainees) are not required to transfer curriculum.
+• You are in your final year of training (pro rata for less than full time trainees)

 Transfer to new curricula for the group 1 specialties from August 2022

+The JRCPTB curricula have been revised in line with the requirements of the General Medical Council’s standards in Excellence by Design.
+The GMC's policy statement on the transition of learners to a new curriculum sets out the requirements for doctors in training to move to the most recent GMC approved curriculum and programme of assessment.
+The transition should be completed as soon as it is feasibly possible, taking account of patient and trainee safety whilst also balancing the needs of the service.
 Most trainees will be required to transfer to the new curricula unless in their final year of training (pro rata for less than full time trainees).
 Trainees should transfer to the new curriculum at the earliest opportunity.
-It is strongly advised that this is at the point at which they progress into the next training year/grade.
-For most trainees this will be August 2022.Trainees and supervisors should discuss transition and refer to the relevant specialty curriculum, rough guide and mapping to the previous curriculum available on the specialties webpages.
+It is recommended that this is at start of a training year/grade and for most trainees this will be August 2022.Trainees and supervisors should discuss transition and refer to the relevant specialty curriculum, rough guide and mapping to the previous curriculum available on the specialties webpages.

 Trainees in GUM, Palliative Medicine or Neurology training prior to August 2021

-Trainees in new dual training specialties of GUM, Palliative Medicine and Neurology who started training prior to August 2021 will not be mandated to transfer from single to dual CCT training programmes but should be strongly encouraged to do so.
+Trainees in new dual training specialties of GUM, Palliative Medicine and Neurology who started training prior to August 2021 will not be mandated to transfer from single to dual CCT training programmes are strongly encouraged to.
 This should be discussed with, and supported by, the educational supervisor and training programme director.
 Trainees who have entered training in Palliative Medicine from General Practice or Anaesthetics will not be required to transfer to the new curriculum and dual train with IM.

 Trainees in Cardiology only training prior to August 2021

-Trainees in cardiology who started training in that specialty alone prior to August 2021 will not be mandated to transfer from single to dual CCT training programmes but should be strongly encouraged to do so.
-Trainees appointed to dual Cardiology and GIM training in 2020 should not drop GIM; only those in more advanced training may be supported in moving to single accreditation and this must have the approval of the Postgraduate Dean.
+Trainees in Cardiology single specialty training prior to August 2021 will not be mandated to transfer from single to dual CCT training programmes but should be strongly encouraged to do so.
+Trainees appointed to dual Cardiology and GIM training in 2020 should not drop GIM and only those in more advanced training can be supported in moving to single accreditation and this must have the approval of the Postgraduate Dean.
 Please see the joint statement by the JRCPTB and Cardiology SAC.